jhinglish/Udacity-MemeGenerator/README.md

   - The currently allowed file extensions are `'csv', 'docx', 'pdf', 'txt'`.

 ##### QuoteEngine
 - These sub-modules contain the classes and functions to handle the quotes and images.
+  - [meme_engine.py](./QuoteEngine/meme_engine.py) applies the font (eg. [LilitaOne-Regular](./_data/fonts/LilitaOne-Regular.ttf)) on line 40.
+This can be changed once the relevant file has been added to `./_data/fonts`.

 _____